Hammad-Izhar/wire-protocols/README.md

 to run unit tests.

+To run using JSON serialization instead of our custom serialization, run instead `./server_json` or `./client_json`.
+Currently, both client and server must both be using the same serialization scheme for the app to work.

 # Overview of Functionality

 Currently, our application supports the following functionality:

 * Registering new users, ensuring no duplicate usernames.
-* Logging in to the app
+* Logging in to the app (if correct password is supplied)
 * Searching for users by regex
 * Creating new chat channels (between two users)
 * Sending and receiving messages in real-time